 Recently (before the COVID pandemic), a Behavior subcommittee was working on consistent discipline protocols.
 These were shared with all principals and assistant principals for feedback 2 years ago.
 This committee was in the process of responding to the feedback and were asked by the Chief Academic Officer to pause.
 The pause coincided with the introduction of the MTSS staff development work, and the district has not returned to the Climate/Behavior workgroup.
 The working draft of the discipline protocols can be viewed here: https://docs.google.com/document/d/1kZF3MtNZlzx99BKqarQF2twmVDH0trvNKvK1lhJAXRI/edit?usp=sharing.
-This document be completed, and it's use required and adopted district wide.
+This document illustrates a sequence of "suspension alternatives" and it is recommended that this document be completed, and it's use required and adopted district wide.